 We believe that a diverse supplier base strengthens our business and creates competitive advantage.
 We seek to build relationships with diverse businesses that share our innovative, client-focused approach.
 Through our programmes and policies, we create opportunities for diverse suppliers to compete for our business.

 Conflict Minerals Reporting

 Our Form SD and Conflict Minerals Report disclose the supply chain due diligence we undertook in 2015.
 It determines whether any minerals used in our products originated in the DRC.

 We are dedicated to helping to improve the well-being of our communities.
 This commitment is part of our core values and is embraced and supported by our employees across the globe.

 We focus our philanthropy on literacy and education, essential contributors to the growth of healthy individuals, strong communities and a vibrant economy.
 We support programmes for children, families and teenagers that encourage reading, help close the academic achievement gap, prepare people for successful employment, and enhance the capability and opportunities of the future workforce.

 Local community support

-We also address critical community needs through support of disaster relief efforts and organizations that provide access to health and human services.
+We also address critical community needs through support of disaster relief efforts and organisations that provide access to health and human services.

-We take special pride in the enthusiastic contributions of Pitney Bowes employee volunteers who donate thousands of hours each year to help community and partner organizations in this work.
-We are delighted to support their diverse volunteer interests with volunteer grants and to deepen their charitable donations through the Pitney Bowes Foundation matching gifts program.
+We take special pride in the enthusiastic contributions of Pitney Bowes employee volunteers who donate thousands of hours each year to help community and partner organisations in this work.
+We are delighted to support their diverse volunteer interests with volunteer grants and to deepen their charitable donations through the Pitney Bowes Foundation matching gifts programme.